How to Build a Freestanding Pergola

 Some of you might not have a concrete slab for your wood pergola.
 If you can’t put your posts on a concrete slab, place them in the ground, below the area where frost can wreak havoc.

-• Step 2: Use a post-hole digger to dig the hole.
-Also, an auger, shovel, or clamshell excavator will suffice.
+• Step 2: Dig the hole using a post-hole digger.
+An auger, shovel, or clamshell excavator will also suffice.

 Note: The hole must be 12-18″ in diameter.
-You can correctly support a typical four-by-four or 6 x 6 post with a post hole at the correct width and depth.
+With a post hole at the correct width and depth, you can correctly support a typical four-by-four or 6 x 6 post.

 Depending on local building codes, an 8-foot tall structure must have holes at least 2 feet deep in the ground for stability.
 If you live in an area prone to high winds, you may want to make your pergola deeper at 3 feet or more into the ground.

 You can use a formula like this: .25 x (the height of the post) = the depth you should dig the hole.
 Example: 10 ft. post x .25 = 2.5 ft. post depth in the ground.
-This provides an 8 Ft. (exposed) structure if placing posts in the ground.
+This provides an 8 Ft. (exposed) structure if posts are placed in the ground.

 These guidelines will help you stay to code and preserve your pergola for years.